If you want to simplify your closet (and your life), consider minimalist fashion challenge Project 333.

 What if you wear a uniform to work?

-I recommend counting your uniforms as one items or counting each piece of the uniform as one piece.
+I recommend counting your uniforms as one item or counting each piece of the uniform as one piece.
 Then, after the first three months, you can decide how to proceed.

 Why did you start Project 333?